Do colicky infants show an improvement when breastfeeding mothers follow a low-allergen diet, or when formula-fed infants are fed a special formula?

 Most studies reported data on a combination of outcomes: duration of crying, number of responders in each group after treatment (i.e. those who experienced a decrease in daily crying), or frequency of crying episodes.
 We present these findings below.
 No study reported on parental or family quality of life, infant sleep or parental satisfaction.
 Six studies reported that there were no side effects as a result of the dietary changes.

 One study (90 infants) found that more breastfed infants responded to a low-allergen maternal diet than infants on a standard diet containing known potential allergens.

-One study (120 infants) found little difference in breastfed infants whose mothers were given a low-allergen diet (10/16, 62.5%) and formula-fed babies who were given soy milk (29/44, 65.9%), but the researchers did find that breastfed babies responded more to dicyclomine hydrochloride (a tablet for treating stomach spasms) than formula-fed babies.
+Another study (120 infants) found little difference in breastfed infants whose mothers were given a low-allergen diet (10/16, 62.5%) and formula-fed babies who were given soy milk (29/44, 65.9%), but the researchers did find that breastfed babies responded more to dicyclomine hydrochloride (a tablet for treating stomach spasms) than formula-fed babies.

 Hydrolysed formula milk

-A fourth study (21 infants) reported that infants whose parents were given information and support experienced a more rapid reduction in crying time than infants who were given a hydrolysed formula or dairy- and soy-free diet (within nine days).
+A third study (21 infants) reported that infants whose parents were given information and support experienced a more rapid reduction in crying time than infants who were given a hydrolysed formula or dairy- and soy-free diet (within nine days).

 Lactase enzyme supplementation

 Three studies (138 infants) tested the effect of adding lactase (an enzyme which helps break down the lactose (sugar) in milk) to the infants' milk.
 There were no adverse effects in any of the studies.